 [Section 3 amended by No. 113 of 1965 s.
 8(1).]

-The Schedule
+Schedule — Land not to be used for burial

+[s.
+2]

+[Heading amended by No. 19 of 2010 s.
+4.]

 All that piece or parcel of land situate and abutting upon the Mandurah and Fremantle Road, containing one acre (more or less), and being a portion of Cockburn Sound Location No. 16, bounded on the west by a line extending about north 7 degrees east from a spot 4½ chains about 97 degrees east from the south-east corner of Littleton’s fee simple block on the north side of the Ferry Reserve; on the east side of Peel’s Inlet; on the south by 3 chains 33 links of the Mandurah and Fremantle Road extending east about 7 degrees south from the said spot; and on the east and north by lines parallel and equal in length to the west and south boundaries.

 All boundaries true or thereabouts.
 Which said parcel of land is marked and delineated in the Plan No. 1975 in the Office of Titles 2 at Perth as “Church Site.”